NOW OUT IN THE US: MY NEW STEAMPUNK NOVEL!

 And it looks like this =>>>

-Yay!
-The sequel to Worldshaker is now published in the States - in hardback, from Simon & Schuster, this April.
+The sequel to Worldshaker is published in trade paperback, from Simon & Schuster, this April.

 The cover is a match to the paperback of WORLDSHAKER.
 Here's the inside flap blurb: